 Lower School: Preschool & Pre-Kindergarten

 The Early Childhood program at St. Matthew’s creatively engages students in their earliest school experiences.
-The program provides a safe setting with a rich and varied play-based curriculum that meets the social, emotional, physical, intellectual and spiritual needs of each child.
+The program provides a rich and varied play-based curriculum that meets the social, emotional, physical, intellectual and spiritual needs of each child.

 Engaging, age-appropriate activities and learning opportunities are planned to promote positive self-esteem and serve as an excellent introduction to school.
-The lessons throughout the day are based on a thematic, play oriented curriculum and further enriched with creative, hands-on activities.
+The lessons throughout the day are based on a thematic, play-oriented curriculum and are further enriched with creative, hands-on activities.

-The emphasis of the Preschool program is on the whole child, meeting the needs of individual students at all levels.
-The curriculum includes three areas of focus: the physical, intellectual and social development of young children.
-Each content area is integral to providing a positive, healthy and academic experience for our youngest learners.
+The emphasis of the preschool program is on the whole child, meeting the needs of individual students at all levels.

 SOCIAL AND EMOTIONAL DEVELOPMENT

 Early Childhood (preschool and pre-kindergarten) is a time when students learn the importance of developing and nurturing positive relationships with peers and their teachers.
 This is further enhanced through cooperative play, helping and caring for others through our service learning program and the use of the Responsive Classroom approach.

 Teachers model positive communication and help students develop the tools to promote self-control and the expression of ideas and thoughts.
 In their play and learning, students practice problem-solving and are encouraged to take responsible risks.
 They begin to step out of their comfort zone, knowing they are in a safe place to express their feelings and needs.